A stomach polyp is a growth in the lining of the stomach. Most polyps are not cancerous, but some can grow into cancer.

 - Loss of hunger

 Polyps are often found during images taken for other reasons.
-Your doctor may do more testing with:
+More tests may be done, such as:

 Most stomach polyps will not need to be treated.
 Small polyps that may have a risk of cancer will be watched.
 They may not need to be taken out.